martinaalvera/Documentation/user_documentation/encryption/manage_encrypted_instance.rst

    :align: center
    :alt: Galaxy encryption

-Cryptographic keys should never be transmitted in the clear.
-For this reason during Galaxy deployment user intervention is required.

 Data privacy is granted through LUKS storage encryption: user will be required to insert a password to encrypt/decrypt data directly on the virtual instance during its deployment, avoiding any interaction with the cloud administrator(s).

-An e-mail is sent to instance administrator the e-mail address configured in the ``Galaxy Configuration`` section.
+An e-mail is sent to the e-mail address provided the ``Galaxy Configuration`` section.

 .. figure:: _static/qs_encryption/qs_encryption_setMail.png
    :scale: 70 %